modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

 Introduction
 ===============

-This tutorial is intended to give a short introduction of using the Assimulo package for solving both explicit and implicit ordinary differential equations.
+This tutorial is intended to give a short introduction to the Assimulo package for solving both explicit and implicit ordinary differential equations.
 The tutorial focuses on the solvers IDA and CVode which are part of the SUNDIALS package written in C. In Assimulo these solvers have been lifted to Python to provide an easy interface and an easy platform for experimenting.

    - This tutorial is intended to be a short introduction for students taking the course `FMNN05 <http://www.maths.lth.se/na/courses/FMNN05/>`_ at `Lund University <http://www.lu.se/>`_ , Lund, Sweden.